Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Optical switching in tightly coupled chains

-Thus, nonlinearity has the effect of shifting the dispersion relation and the whole band structure in the $\Omega Q$ plane.
-An input signal with a frequency inside a forbidden band will experience a transmission attenuation dependent on the propagation nonlinearity as the imaginary part of $Q$ is modified according to \eqref{eq:ate}.
-This mechanism explains the switching behavior of this type of structures \cite{broderick}, where a change in the attenuation constant of the propagating signal will produce a corresponding variation of the transmitted signal amplitude.
+The nonlinearity has the effect of shifting the dispersion relation in the forbidden band along the $\Omega$ axis.
+An input signal with a frequency inside a forbidden band will experience a transmission attenuation dependent on the propagation nonlinearity as the imaginary part of $Q$ is modified according to (\ref{eq:ate}).
+This mechanism explains the switching behaviour of this type of structure \cite{broderick}. { Even though a single ring can be effectively used for switching, it is expected that a long distributed structure where a change in the wavenumber can have a large effect in the output, would permit a potential reduction in the switching power.
+Nevertheless, the effective reduction of the nonlinear response in long chains described in the previous section indicates the possible existence of very steep switching responses in these structures with abrupt transitions from a quasi-linear regime.}

-We have addressed the switching effect numerically by placing a unit amplitude input signal $\left|A_1\right|=1$ with a frequency $\Omega=3\pi/2$ (in the middle of the second forbidden band) for different values of $\Gamma$.
-This is fully equivalent to keeping $\Gamma$ constant and changing the input amplitude accordingly.
-We have also checked that identical dynamics are produced when the input frequency is tuned to the middle of the first band $\Omega=\pi/2$.
-The numerical solutions are obtained with a computer code designed for more general propagation conditions \cite{chamorro,fraile} which allows for signal fluctuations at a scale smaller than $\tau$, but comprises any result from the model equations \eqref{eq:modelo} whenever the dynamics are kept within the time scale $\tau$, which will be always the case for the results presented in this work.
+We have numerically addressed the switching effect by placing a unit amplitude input signal $\left|A_1\right|=1$ with a frequency $\Omega=3\pi/2$ (in the middle of the second forbidden band) for different values of $\Gamma$. { We have also checked that} this is fully equivalent to keeping $\Gamma$ constant and changing the input intensity $|A_1|^2$ accordingly and that identical dynamics are produced when the input frequency is tuned to the middle of the first band $\Omega=\pi/2$.

-There are two effects that have not been accounted for in the derivation of the exact nonlinear Bloch modes but are present in the actual system dynamics.
-For finite length structures, boundary effects will result in the excitation of backward propagating $(A_n^-,B_n^-)=(A^-,B^-) \exp(jnQ)$ Bloch modes.
-Furthermore, the presence of a counter-propagating wave has not been considered in the derivation of the exact Bloch mode solution, but will modify the propagation properties.

-In our numerical experiments, we are imposing the boundary conditions $A_1^k=\exp(-j\Omega k)$ and $B_{N+1}^k=0$.
-The condition at $N+1$ is expected to produce an ideal reflection of the Bloch wave at the end of the structure, whereas the input condition at $n=1$ effectively fixes the forward wave in the steady state since the contributions of subsequent reflections will be largely attenuated.